MrezaVasebi/rn_components/README.md

 ### Installation

 1. clone the project
-2. go to root folder
+2. go to the root folder
 3. in terminal -> npm install
 4. npx expo start